pnandi/sahayaka/README.md

 - **Phone**: +1 (555) 123-4567
 - **Website**: [sahayaka.ai](https://sahayaka.ai)

+## 📄 License

+This project is proprietary and confidential.
+All rights reserved by Sahayaka.

 ## 🏥 About Sahayaka

 Sahayaka is revolutionizing healthcare through AI-powered workflow automation.
-Our platform:
-- Reduces administrative time by 75%
-- Improves data accuracy by 95%
-- Processes patients 3x faster
-- Serves 500+ healthcare providers
+Our platform reduces administrative burden, improves accuracy, and enables healthcare professionals to focus on what matters most: exceptional patient care.

 ---